manavbansal1/manavbansal1.github.io/README.md

 My educational background, including:
 - **Simon Fraser University**: Bachelor of Science in Computer Science, GPA: 4.23/4.33
 - **Fraser International College**: UTP Stage 2 in Computer Science, GPA: 4.23/4.33

+### 5. Personal Interests
+A list of activities I’m passionate about, like traveling, hiking, watching science fiction movies, playing chess, and exploring new technologies.